elephantscale/spring-cloud-labs/16-containerize-your-microservices-using-docker-and-manage-container-images/16-lab.md

 ### **Part 3: Building Docker Images**

 9. **Build the Docker image for `UserService`.**
-    - Run the following command from the `UserService` directory:
+    - From the `UserService` directory, run:
       ```bash
       docker build -t user-service:1.0 .
       ```

 10. **Build the Docker image for `OrderService`.**
-    - Run the following command from the `OrderService` directory:
+    - From the `OrderService` directory, run:
       ```bash
       docker build -t order-service:1.0 .
       ```